Tuesdays: 5.00 p.m. – 6.00 p.m

 Healing Back Pain

 Your whole body affects your back.
-The mechanical function of your spine affects and is affected by alignment, flexibility and strength of many parts of your body, especially your arms and legs.
+The mechanical function of your spine affects and is affected by alignment, flexibility and strength of many parts of your body.

-Approach to back rehabilitation: Access posture, strength and flexibility.
-Learn relaxation techniques, become sensitive to correct movements to prevent pain.
-Reverse destructive cycles of pain and poor body mechanics.
+Approach to back rehabilitation: i) Access posture, strength and flexibility. ii) Learn relaxation techniques, iii) become sensitive to correct movements to prevent pain. iv) Reverse destructive cycles of pain and poor body mechanics.

 The Shoulders, Arms and the Neck:

 Stiffness in the shoulders incapacitates the arms.
-If the shoulder blades and collar bones are not efficient they affect keeping the trunk erect, resulting in poor posture.
+If the shoulder blades and collar bones are not efficient they affect being able to keep the trunk erect, resulting in poor posture.

 If the head is pulled forward due to poor posture, compression is felt resulting in pain and tension in the neck and throat.
 The thoracic vertebrae becomes tight and immovable.